slowernews/wisdom-tldr/chapters/introduction.md

 > *'It is better to be hated for what you are than to be loved for what you are not.' -- André Gide* -->

-> *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay*

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-You are your deeds.
 Your actions reveal your real values.

 How you do anything is how you do everything.
 Ultimately you are your choices.

 > *'All men die, but not every man lives' -- William Wallace*